 Boxing Icon Manny Pacquiao Launching “PAC Token” Cryptocurrency

-Boxing champion Manny Pacquiao, who is currently serving as a Senator of the Philipines, has announced plans to launch his own cryptocurrency to connect with fans.
+Boxing champion Manny Pacquiao, who is currently serving as a Senator of the Philippines, has announced plans to launch his own cryptocurrency to connect with fans.
 The “PAC Token” will be unveiled later this year by the Singapore-based Global Crypto Offering Exchange (GCOX) in which Pacquiao has a stake.

 “It can be a way to be in touch with the fan base and (there are) a lot of things we can do with this cryptocurrency,” Pacquiao told AFP.